dhain/wsgi_lite/README.rst

 ---------------------

-If you've seen the ``Latinator`` example from the WSGI PEP, you may recall that it's about three times this much code and needs two classes, just to do the job right.
-And, if you've ever tried to code a piece of middleware like this, you'll know just how hard it is to do it correctly.
+If you've seen the ``Latinator`` example from the WSGI PEP, you may recall that it's about three times longer than the example shown above, and it needs *two* classes* to do the same job.
+And, if you've ever tried to code a piece of middleware like that, you'll know just how hard it is to do it correctly.

-In fact, as the author of the WSGI PEPs, I have almost never seen a single piece of WSGI middleware that doesn't break the WSGI protocol in some way that I couldn't find with a minute or two of code inspection.
+(In fact, as the author of the WSGI PEPs, I have almost never seen a single piece of WSGI middleware that doesn't break the WSGI protocol in some way that I couldn't find with a minute or two of code inspection!)

-But the above ``latinator`` middleware is actually a valid piece of WSGI 1.0 middleware, that can *also* be called with a simpler, Rack-like protocol.
-And all of the hard parts are abstracted away into two decorators: ``@lite`` and ``lighten()``.
+But the ``latinator`` middleware example shown above is actually a valid piece of WSGI 1.0 middleware, that can *also* be called with a simpler, Rack-like protocol.
+And all of the hard parts are abstracted away into two decorators:
+``@lite`` and ``lighten()``.

 The ``@lite`` decorator says, "this function is a WSGI application, but it expects to be called with an `environ` dictionary, and return a (`status`,